The best supplements for fall and winter

 Echinacea is a herbal supplement that can boost your immune system during cold and flu season.
 Studies have shown that echinacea can reduce your chances of catching a cold by up to 50 percent.
 It can also shorten colds by 24-to-36 hours.

 Garlic has been used for centuries as both a food and medicine.
-It contains powerful compounds that help the immune system fight viruses.
+It contains potent compounds that help the immune system fight viruses.
 When eaten regularly, garlic can reduce your chances of becoming sick in the first place.
-If you're already sick, garlic can reduce the duration and severity of your symptoms.
+If you're already ill, garlic can reduce the duration and severity of your symptoms.

 8. St. John's Wort